 1.2.
 Compliance Requirements

 Compliance means different things to different people.
-With a lot of in-built feature sets, Zscaler can be configured to help you meet your compliance requirements – GDPR, PCI, ISO 27001, Cyber Essentials etc. – if a priority.
+With many in-built feature sets, Zscaler can be configured to help you meet your compliance requirements - GDPR, PCI, ISO 27001, Cyber Essentials, etc., if a priority.

-Zscaler gives you a toolset to control what people put onto the internet and includes a Data Loss Prevention (DLP) add-on.
+Zscaler provides a toolset for controlling what people put onto the internet and includes a Data Loss Prevention (DLP) add-on.

 1.3.
 Business Productivity

-Many organisations are concerned about lost productivity from (for example) the use of Facebook; or ‘shadow IT’ services like Google Drive, or Dropbox.
+Many organisations are concerned about lost productivity from (for example) using Facebook, or ‘shadow IT' services like Google Drive, or Dropbox.

 Zscaler gives you complete visibility of user behaviour, so you can intelligently shape policy and user behaviour.

 For example, a large organisation we were working with saw a lot of file-sharing activity with Google Drive, Dropbox and WeTransfer.
-The investigation saw no malicious activity, but this clearly highlighted risks.
-So the policy was adjusted to move everyone towards using Microsoft’s OneDrive, meaning file sharing stayed within the control of the business.
+The investigation saw no malicious activity, but this highlighted risks.
+So, the policy was adjusted to move everyone towards using Microsoft’s OneDrive, meaning file sharing was kept under the control of the business.

 Additionally, bandwidth control allows you to view and prioritise business traffic.
-60% of bandwidth was allocated to Office 365, while capping YouTube bandwidth.
-All of which maintained Quality of Service and user productivity.
+60% of the bandwidth was allocated to Office 365, while YouTube bandwidth was capped.
+All of this maintained the Quality of Service and user productivity.

 1.4.
 Digital Transformation

-Cloud services reduce hardware footprint and reduce internal operation resource costs.
-However, many organisation’s architectures were not designed for cloud services.
+Cloud services reduce hardware footprint and internal operational resource costs.
+However, many organisations' architectures were not designed for cloud services.

 Zscaler allows secure, policy-based access to cloud-based services via direct internet breakouts.
 With no hardware to deploy, any user (regardless of location) will get the same quality of service and user experience.
-Making it much easier to deploy cloud-based services, like Office 365 – especially since Zscaler is colocated with Microsoft’s data centres.
+This makes deploying cloud-based services like Office 365 much easier, especially since Zscaler is co-located with Microsoft’s data centres.

 1.5.
 Increasingly Mobile Workforce

-Similarly, Zscaler makes it easy to provide remote and mobile users with secure, policy-based access to corporate services.
-Apply consistent policy to users, regardless of whether they’re in the office, or a cafe.
-Everything is still controlled centrally – and every user gets the same Quality of Service.
+Similarly, Zscaler makes providing remote and mobile users with secure, policy-based access to corporate services easy.
+Apply consistent policy to users, regardless of whether they’re in the office or a cafe.
+Everything is still controlled centrally, and every user gets the same Quality of Service.

 1.6.
 Expanding Network / Mergers & Acquisitions

-With a mergers or acquisition, you wouldn’t want to connect networks immediately.
-But with Zscaler, it is easy to transfer new users/operations into your network.
-Simply enrol new users, to make them part of existing corporate controls and security policies.
-This provides the umbrella, from which you can stitch together networks.
+With the AAA merger acquisition, you wouldn’t want to connect networks immediately.
+However, with Zscaler, transferring new users/operations into your network is easy.
+Enrol new users to make them part of existing corporate controls and security policies.
+This provides the umbrella o w onich you cancan use stitch together networks.

 2. Design & Project Plan

-Having understood and defined your business requirements and goals, the next step is to produce a design, to ensure the important functionality is configured, tested and the service is successfully deployed along the agreed plan and timescales.
+Having understood and defined your business requirements and goals, the next step is to produce a design to ensure the important functionality is configured and tested, and the service is successfully deployed along the agreed plan and timescales.

-As a standard process, CyberOne works with your internal network experts with project management resources, engaging with a variety of people over the business to help bring to the surface any concerns from within the business (regardless of where they are coming from).
+As a standard process, CyberOne works with your internal network experts and project management resources, engaging with various people throughout the business to help bring to the surface any concerns from within the business (regardless of where they are coming from).

 3. Deployment Support

 Zscaler themselves do provide a standard support service, but the most intensive and business-critical support activities will occur during installation.
-CyberOne’s team are always on-hand to offer their wider IT expertise to oversee the installation and ensure any interaction with Zscaler is appropriately escalated and managed.
+CyberOne's team is always on hand to offer their wider IT expertise to oversee the installation and ensure any interaction with Zscaler is appropriately escalated and managed.

 Example Zscaler Deployment